 The pet behavior, enrichment, and training team, under Mick’s supervision, only uses positive reinforcement training techniques, eliminating the need for physical or verbal correction or training equipment that can cause pain or injury.
 He has co-authored two books for the ARL that are in stores nationwide: For Love of Dogs and For Love of Cats.

-Josh Colvin – Animal Services Manager, Animal Care & Control
+Josh Colvin – Director of Animal Control Services

 Josh Colvin’s work with animal shelters first began in 1990 with the Cedar Bend Humane Society in Waterloo, where he held various positions such as after hour emergency on-call person, health technician, animal control officer, and animal control supervisor overseeing three jurisdictions and a staff of six.
 In addition, he participated in the Black Hawk Wildlife Rehabilitation Project while with Cedar Bend.
 Josh also served as director for the Cedar Valley Humane Society in Cedar Rapids for one year before relocating to Des Moines.
 Since 1999, Josh has been with the Animal Rescue League of Iowa (ARL) and currently oversees the Animal Control and Care Center for the city of Des Moines.
 He is nationally certified in animal control services through the National Animal Control Association, horse cruelty investigations through American Humane Association, emergency response through FEMA, and a variety of other animal rescue and investigation certifications.
 Josh also educates law enforcement on animal protection and educates the public on responsible pet care.
 He has worked with most of the 99 counties in Iowa on cruelty or neglect investigations and leads the ARL’s involvement in the emergency plan for animals in Polk County.
 He is a DART member with the Humane Society of the United States and has been dispatched to Hurricanes Ivan and Katrina to assist in the animal rescue efforts.